bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Alert/README.md

 -N: Do not use colours

 The tee command allows you to write to 2 places at once.
 In this case, the terminal and the alert.htb_linpeas.txt file.
 Also, holy cow that is a lot of data.
-Reviewing the data form that file reveals that there is a web server open on port 8080 and files for a web server in the /opt directory.
-Lst's start by seeing who is running that server on port 8080. for that we can user the ps command.
+Reviewing the data from that file reveals that there is a web server open on port 8080 and files for a web server in the /opt directory.
+Let's start by seeing who is running that server on port 8080. for that we can user the ps command.

 ```
 ps -auxf|less